-The Risk Committee comprises all members of the Board.
-The Committee is chaired by the Chairman of the Board.
+The Risk Committee comprises all members of the Board of Directors.
+The Risk Committee is chaired by the Chairman of the Board.

-The primary objective of the Committee is to monitor the processes for identification and management of material risks including business, financial and regulatory risks.
-During the reporting period, the Committee undertook a review of the Company's risk management framework and Management's process of reviewing the material risks.
+The primary objective of the Risk Committee is to monitor the processes for identification and management of material risks including business, financial and regulatory risks.
+During the reporting period, the Risk Committee undertook a review of the Company's risk management framework.

-The responsibilities of the Committee set out within its Charter include:
+The responsibilities of the Risk Committee set out within its Charter include: